 Jesus praises the good steward who treats others in the household with love and respect, eats and drinks temperately, and always stays alert to his duties.
 This is a faithful and wise servant .
 But if our faith does not tolerate idle dreaming, neither are we to become mere busy-bodies, masters of trivia, beaurocrats with no time for contemplation, strategists with no moral principles, manipulators without mercy or concern.
 We are asked to judge everything in light of the Lord's return "like a thief in the night."
 Today's texts ask us to be practical and diligent; to be men and women of vision and moral perspective; most of all to be prayerful and personally aware of the presence of our Lord Jesus.

-We have become very security conscious in recent years.
-The house alarm has become almost essential and we are much more inclined to keep doors locked than we might have been in the past.
-This greater security consciousness is a sign of the times.
-We live in an age when respect for the property of others is less of a value than it once was.
+We have become very security-conscious in recent years.
+The house alarm has become almost essential and we are much more aware of the need to keep doors locked than we might have been in the past.
+This security consciousness is a sign of the times, in an age of rampant drug-abuse that erodes the addicts' respect for the property of others.
 But thievery are not a new phenomenon.
 Jesus was fond of expressing his teaching in images drawn from the experience of the people he was talking to.
 In the first of the parables in today's gospel we find the image of the burglar breaking into someone's house.
 Clearly this was an experience that his people could relate to.